 Chimpanzee populations have decreased for several reasons.
 For example, chimps are losing their habitat due to massive deforestation caused by human population growth.
 Moreover, chimpanzees are victims to illegal bushmeat markets, both locally as well as globally.
 Many chimpanzees are also being captured live for the illegal pet market, disreputable zoos, and tourist attractions.

 To save and protect great apes and chimpanzees, the Jane Goodall Institute has a threefold approach: raising awareness, law enforcements and creating and supporting sanctuaries.

 The Jane Goodall Institute provides educational programmes to local communities about the importance of protecting endangered species.
 As a result, local communities have become increasingly aware that hunting great apes is illegal and they should alert law enforcement agencies about poachers.
 We are now seeing an increase in arrests and prosecutions as a result of greater application of the law.

 Law enforcement officers confiscate chimpanzees from great ape traffickers or hunters and the rescued chimpanzees are brought to safe sanctuaries.
 Two sanctuaries in Africa belong to the Jane Goodall Institute: Tchimpounga in the Republic of Congo and Chimp Eden in South-Africa.

 Chimp Eden Sanctuary

-The Tchimpounga Chimpanzee Rehabilitation Center is the largest chimpanzee sanctuary in Africa.
-This natural wildlife refuge is home to more than 150 rescued chimps, all victims of illegal trade or poaching.
+Chimp Eden Sanctuary is a chimpanzee rehabilitation center sanctuary in South-Africa.
+This refuge is home to more than 30 rescued chimpanzees, all victims of illegal trade or poaching.

 The Jane Goodall Institute does not endorse handling, interacting or close proximity to chimpanzees or other wildlife.
-The rescued chimpanzees seen in these photographs are cared for by trained professionals at JGI’s Tchimpounga sanctuary.
+The rescued chimpanzees seen in the hero image are cared for by trained professionals.